catherinekennedy/designtokens/README.md

 given which makes me to go only with storybook

-* The advanyage of using bit would be version control which is not provided in storybook And the npm package realse
+* The advanyage of using bit would be version control which is not provided in storybook And the npm package release

 ## Done using